portsoc/cloud-api-nodejs-datastore/README.md

 The application is a simple store of textual data.
 It has a list of named _files_ whose content can be loaded, edited, and saved.

+For example, we might have two files:
+ * `pets` contains `kitten, doggie, tortoise`
+ * `message` contains `Hello World!`

+In the app, we can load either file and edit it, or we can create a new file.

 The code consists of the following components:

 1. `static/*` – the client-side web page that uses the API